-As a retail store owner, you are likely facing new expectations from customers, changes to your supply chain, and adjustments to your staffing and hiring approach.
+With lockdowns lifting across Australia, many retail businesses are finally getting ready to open up again.
+As you (a retail store owner) open up again, you are likely facing new expectations from customers, changes to your supply chain, and adjustments to your staffing and hiring approach.

-In preparing to reopen and thinking about what that specifically means for your business, retailers must consider specific factors, such as your in-store capacity, how to attract and engage shoppers, and ways to incorporate new technology trends into your business moving forward.
+In preparing to reopen and thinking about what that means for your business, retailers must consider specific factors, such as your in-store capacity, attracting and engaging shoppers, and ways to incorporate new technology trends into your business moving forward.

-Here are important strategies for retail store owners to consider in their ongoing reopening plans.
+Here are some strategies for retail store owners to consider in their ongoing reopening plans.

 Increase in-store capacity at your own pace

-Even if your local government officials have lifted restrictions, you don’t need to go back to your pre-pandemic capacity immediately.
-Many retailers feel pressure from consumers to reopen fully as soon as possible, but it can be valuable to increase your capacity gradually based on your available resources.
+Even if your local government has lifted restrictions, you don’t need to return to your pre-lockdown capacity immediately.
+Many retailers are feeling from consumers to reopen fully as soon as possible, but it can be valuable to gradually increase your capacity based on your available resources.
 If you’ve been open for some time, you might notice more customers starting to trickle in as restrictions lift in other areas and travel picks back up, so plan for this too.

-No matter how you plan your reopening strategy, be very communicative with customers about your in-store policies, including mask requirements, social distancing, capacity, and more.
+No matter how you plan your reopening strategy, be open and communicative with customers about your in-store policies, including mask requirements, social distancing and capacity limits.

 Bring back events and in-store sales with new considerations

-As restrictions lift, retailers can begin to plan in-store sales and special events to encourage customers to shop in-store again.
-Since many consumers are craving a reason to get out of the house and interact with others, events can be a great way to give your consumers a social experience to look forward to.
+As restrictions lift, retailers can begin to plan sales and special events to encourage customers to shop in-store again.
+Since many consumers are craving a reason to get out of the house and interact with others, events can be a great way to give shoppers a social experience to look forward to.

-Before inviting customers to your venue, keep tabs on CDC guidelines for large events and gatherings as well as local policies for your area.
-Expect to retain heightened sanitary measures and safety policies that arose during the pandemic, and communicate these clearly to guests with signage and your event promotional materials.
+Before inviting customers to your store, keep tabs on your local state government guidelines for large events and gatherings as well as local policies for your area.
+Expect to retain heightened sanitary measures and safety policies that arose during the pandemic, including masks and hand sanitiser stations, and communicate these clearly to guests with signage and your event promotional materials.
 As excited as consumers are to be able to gather, people are still likely to feel more comfortable knowing that you have made arrangements to keep the environment clean and safe.

 Consider using reservations or planning an appointment-based event to allow for comfortable social distancing, and manage capacity to match your event staffing levels.